Brigitte Harris case: Crime

 After several years of estrangement from her father, Harris was contacted by her sister, Carleen Goodridge, who claimed that Eric wanted to talk to them.
 When Harris arrived, she saw one of her nieces sitting on Eric's lap, leading to an argument with Carleen considering his past abuse of the sisters when they were children.
 Eric informed Harris that he had decided to take his granddaughters with him back to Liberia against their will.

 On July 28, 2007, Harris confronted Eric in her Rockaway apartment and attempted to convince him not to take the girls.
-After the conversation became heated, Harris handcuffed her father, gagged him with a towel to prevent him from screaming, and removed her father's penis using a scalpel.
+After the conversation became heated, Harris handcuffed her father to a chair, gagged him with a towel to prevent him from screaming, and throttled him to death.
+She also cut off his penis using a scalpel; investigators believed that he was already dead when this happened.
 She later threw the severed penis under the Rockaway Boardwalk in Far Rockaway.
 Upon dialing 9-1-1 and informing the operator of Eric's condition, Harris claimed that she was on her way to the police station, but never showed up.
 Instead, she contacted Carleen and told her what she had done; Carleen advised her to come to her home instead of turning herself in.
 When Harris arrived, Carleen called an ambulance.
 After seeing Harris with the scalpel in hand and still in shock, the sisters decided to check Harris into the Richmond University Medical Center psychiatric ward.

 Carleen hired defense attorney Arthur L. Aidala to represent Harris, who subsequently told him about the sexual abuse she and her sister suffered by Eric.
-She explained how, in some African cultures, fathers are entitled to taking their daughters' virginity: "He said he was doing it because he loves me and that is how fathers show love to their daughters," Brigitte said.
-Carleen admitted that she was sexually abused by Eric as well, but had been too afraid to say something.
+She explained how, in some African cultures, fathers are entitled to take their daughters' virginity: "He said he was doing it because he loves me and that is how fathers show love to their daughters," Brigitte said.
+Carleen admitted that she was sexually abused by Eric as well but had been too afraid to say anything.
 She set up a website called savebridget.com to raise money for her sister's legal defense.

+Ultimately Aidala, a highly respected attorney who normally charges a top fee, believed in Brigitte Harris's case so strongly that he took it on pro bono and even persuaded experts who testified in her defense to waive their fees as well.